KPKev/Remote-Transcode-Bridge/README.md

-# Unified GPU & CPU Transcoding Script for Sabnzbd
+# Sabnzbd Post-Processing Script: Priority-Based Transcoding

-This is a robust, single-file post-processing script for Sabnzbd that intelligently transcodes media files into a web-optimized MP4 format.
-It is designed for maximum efficiency and reliability, prioritizing a high-speed remote NVIDIA GPU for transcoding while providing a seamless, automatic fallback to local CPU processing if the GPU is unavailable.
+This is a powerful, single-file post-processing script for Sabnzbd that intelligently transcodes media files into a web-optimized MP4 format (H.264 video, AAC audio).
+It is designed for maximum flexibility and reliability, featuring a configurable priority system to ensure your media is always processed efficiently.

-This ensures that your media is always processed and ready for your library, regardless of the status of your remote hardware.
+The script can use multiple transcoding engines and will attempt them in the order you specify, providing seamless, automatic fallback if one method fails or is unavailable.

 ## 🚀 Key Features

-- **Hybrid Transcoding Logic**: Prioritizes remote NVIDIA GPU (NVENC) via SSH for maximum speed.
+- **Configurable Transcoder Priority**: Define the exact order of transcoders to use (e.g., `remote_igpu remote_dgpu local_cpu`).
+- **Multi-Engine Support**:
+    - **Remote Intel iGPU (QSV)**: Offload transcoding to an Intel CPU with Quick Sync Video for fast, efficient hardware encoding.
+    - **Remote NVIDIA dGPU (NVENC)**: Use a dedicated NVIDIA graphics card for the highest-speed hardware encoding.
+    - **Local CPU (libx264)**: A highly compatible software-based fallback that runs directly on the Sabnzbd machine.
+- **Independent Control**: Enable or disable each transcoder individually in the config file.
-- **Automatic CPU Fallback**: If the remote GPU host is unreachable (or disabled), the script automatically switches to the local CPU (`libx264`) to complete the job.
-No intervention required.
+- **Automatic Fallback**: If a transcoder fails or is disabled, the script automatically moves to the next one in your priority list.
-- **Live Progress Reporting**: The script provides a real-time progress bar in the Sabnzbd UI, complete with a "spinner" to show activity, percentage complete, current speed (e.g., `2.5x`), and an estimated time remaining (ETA).
+- **Unified Live Progress Reporting**: A universal progress reader provides a consistent, real-time progress bar in the Sabnzbd UI for *all* transcoding methods, including remote ones.
+It shows a live spinner, percentage, speed, and ETA.
-- **Intelligent Transcoding**: Uses `ffprobe` to analyze files and only transcodes what is necessary, saving resources by skipping files that are already in a compliant format.
+- **Intelligent Analysis**: Uses `ffprobe` to analyze files and only transcodes what is necessary, copying compatible audio streams and skipping files that are already compliant.
-- **Media Server Integration**: After a successful transcode, it automatically sends notifications to Sonarr, Radarr, and Plex to trigger library scans and updates.
-- **Detailed, Rotated Logging**: Creates separate, timestamped log files for the main script and the `ffmpeg` process, and automatically rotates them to save space.
+- **Unified & Rotated Logging**: All output from the script and every `ffmpeg` process is captured in a single, timestamped log file for easy debugging.
+Logs are automatically rotated to save space.
 - **Highly Configurable**: All behavior, from quality settings to server addresses, is controlled via a simple, clean `transcode.conf` file.
+- **Media Server Integration**: Includes placeholders to automatically notify Sonarr, Radarr, and Plex after a successful transcode.

 ## 📋 Requirements

 ### System
 - **Sabnzbd**: For post-processing integration.
-- **FFmpeg**: Must be available in the Sabnzbd container's environment.
+- **FFmpeg & FFprobe**: Must be available in the Sabnzbd container's environment (for local CPU transcoding and media analysis).
-- **`stdbuf`**: Required for real-time progress updates (part of `coreutils`).
-- **SSH Client**: For connecting to the remote GPU machine.
+- **SSH Client**: For connecting to remote transcoding machines.

-### Remote GPU Machine (Optional, for GPU acceleration)
+### Remote Transcoder Machine(s)
-- An NVIDIA GPU with NVENC support.
+- An Intel CPU with QSV support or an NVIDIA GPU with NVENC support.
-- A running SSH server (like OpenSSH).
+- A running SSH server (like OpenSSH on Windows or Linux).
-- FFmpeg with NVENC enabled.
+- A full installation of FFmpeg available in the system's PATH.
-- Correctly configured SSH key-based authentication.
+- Correctly configured SSH key-based authentication for passwordless login.

 ## 🛠️ Installation

-1.  **Place Files**: Copy `transcode-to-mp4-with-gpu.sh` and `transcode.conf` into your Sabnzbd `scripts` directory.
+1.  **Place Files**: Copy `transcode-v4-priority.sh` and `transcode.conf` into your Sabnzbd `scripts` directory.
 2.  **Make Executable**:
     ```bash
-    chmod +x transcode-to-mp4-with-gpu.sh
+    chmod +x transcode-v4-priority.sh
     ```
-3.  **Configure**: Edit `transcode.conf` with your specific settings (SSH, media servers, etc.).
+3.  **Configure**: Meticulously edit `transcode.conf` with your specific settings (SSH details, transcoder priority, etc.).
-4.  **Setup in Sabnzbd**: In Sabnzbd's settings, point your categories to `transcode-to-mp4-with-gpu.sh`.
+4.  **Setup in Sabnzbd**: In Sabnzbd's **Settings > Categories**, assign `transcode-v4-priority.sh` to the categories you want to process.

 ## 📁 File Structure